 Months of entry

--One year full-time or two year part-time programme in central London with access to world class galleries, museums, libraries and archived.
+- One year program in central London with access to world class galleries, museums, libraries and archives

 Information for international students